-Section H Entry Fees and Registration Registration
+Section H Entry Fees and Registration

 Match / relays will commence at the designated times set out in the programme of events which will be circulated to all competitors upon registration.
 Registration will close before the event commences.
 Countries will register required places first.
-Initial competitor registration forms are to be filled out and signed by each competitor and submitted by their national organisation for both individuals and Teams.
+Initial competitor registration forms are to be filled out and signed by each competitor and submitted by their national organization for both individuals and Teams.
 The final registration will have a set deadline before the event to ensure clarity.
 Names of competitors can change, but no further entries will be made after the close of registration.
 Fee payments are to be made no later than one day before the championships / match commences.
-It is the responsibility of the national organisations to ensure registration fee payments are made in full on or before the due date on behalf of all shooters from that Organisation.
+It is the responsibility of the national organizations to ensure registration.
 Payment will only be accepted from individuals in exceptional circumstances.
-All Competitors to sign in with Name, Class, Gun, Calibre and Licence Number.

-An individual 'Pin' number will be issued that will be placed on each target.
+All Competitors to sign in with Name, Class, Gun, Caliber, and License Number.
+An individual competitor number will be issued that will be placed on each target.
 Competitors are responsible for ensuring they know the number of the target they are using.

-H.1 Entry Fees:
+H.1 Entry Fees.